 As far as the side effects go?
 They are almost non-existent so you shouldn’t have much to be concerned about.
 The only one might be diarrhea, but that could come from having too much too fast.
 As with anything else, consult your physician FIRST before you try anything, especially if you are taking any medications!

 Probiotics for Diabetics can help you in treating your diabetes.
-Probiotics are healthy for you and can help with diabetes and lowering your blood sugar.
+Probiotics are healthy for you and can help with lowering your blood sugar.
 That’s why probiotics and diabetes go together.
 Make sure you get the foods you need to get the healthy bacteria your gut needs.